Good2bme/GettingandCleaningDataProject/README.md

  * Step 4 - Appropriately labelling the data set with descriptive variable names.
  * Step 5 - From the dataset in step 4, creating a tidy data set with the average of each variable for each activity and each subject.

  The script follows the order of the list above and is annotated  accordingly for ease of understanding.

-##### Data Loading
- In this section all the files deemed necessary to complete the assignment are loaded for the data set downloaded.

- The following is a list of all files used from the downloaded files:

- * features.txt
- * activity_labels.txt
- * train/X_train.txt
- * train/y_train.txt
- * train/subject_train.txt
- * test/X_test.txt
- * test/y_test.txt
- * test/subject_test.txt

-###### Steps 1-5 are heavily annotated